SabahatJK/EDA_NG/README.md

 # Natural Gas Analysis
 ## Overview
-Analysis of Natural Gas Stock Closing price with storage, consumption and temeprature.
+Analysis of Natural Gas Stock Closing price with storage, consumption and temprature.

 The purpose of this project was to determine if there's a relationship between temperature and the price of natural gas.
-We initially started with the hope of identifying a strong correlation between temperature and natural gas price.
+We initially started with the hope of identifying a strong correlation between temperature and natural gas (NG) price.
 But the analysis we performed did not show the relationship we expected.
-We also analyzed natural gas storage and consumption to determine if temperature impacted either and if either had an impact on natural gas prices.
-We found a strong relationship between temperature, NG storage, and NG consumption but no with NG price.
-We created a regression model that reasonably predicted residential natural gas consumption when using out of sample data.
+We also analyzed NG storage and consumption to determine if temperature impacted either and if either had an impact on NG prices.
+We found a strong relationship between temperature, NG storage, and NG consumption but not with NG price.
+As part of our analysis we created a regression model that predicted residential natural gas consumption as a function of temperature.
+When testing the model with out of sample data it performed reasonably well.

 ## Prerequisites:
 - Data Folder a folder where the analysis notebook file is located, contains the following data files: